aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/platform-settings.md

           # Feature will be ignored on unsupported platforms.
           hardware_counters:

-            # General supportability of the `hardware counter` feature.
+            # General support for the `hardware counter` CLI.
             # Setting this key to `false` for the specific platform will disable support of any specific hardware counter functionality (`feature`, `drop`, etc.) for this platform.
             supported: <bool; default=True>
             feature:

-              # General supportability of the `hardware counter feature` feature.
+              # General support for the `hardware counter feature` CLI.
               # Setting this key to `false` for the specific platform will disable support of any specific hardware counter feature for this platform.
               supported: <bool; default=True>

-              # Supportability of the hardware counter for the `acl` feature.
+              # Support for the hardware counter for the `acl` feature.
               acl: <bool; default=True>

-              # Supportability of the hardware counter for the `decap-group` feature.
+              # Support for the hardware counter for the `decap-group` feature.
               decap_group: <bool; default=True>

-              # Supportability of the hardware counter for the `directflow` feature.
+              # Support for the hardware counter for the `directflow` feature.
               directflow: <bool; default=True>

-              # Supportability of the hardware counter for the `ecn` feature.
+              # Support for the hardware counter for the `ecn` feature.
               ecn: <bool; default=True>

-              # Supportability of the hardware counter for the `flow-spec` feature.
+              # Support for the hardware counter for the `flow-spec` feature.
               flow_spec: <bool; default=True>

-              # Supportability of the hardware counter for the `gre tunnel interface` feature.
+              # Support for the hardware counter for the `gre tunnel interface` feature.
               gre_tunnel_interface: <bool; default=True>

-              # Supportability of the hardware counter for the `ip` feature.
+              # Support for the hardware counter for the `ip` feature.
               ip: <bool; default=True>

-              # Supportability of the hardware counter for the `mpls interface` feature.
+              # Support for the hardware counter for the `mpls interface` feature.
               mpls_interface: <bool; default=True>

-              # Supportability of the hardware counter for the `mpls lfib` feature.
+              # Support for the hardware counter for the `mpls lfib` feature.
               mpls_lfib: <bool; default=True>

-              # Supportability of the hardware counter for the `mpls lfib` feature with `units packets` enabled.
-              mpls_lfib_units_packets: <bool; default=True>

-              # Supportability of the hardware counter for the `mpls tunnel` feature.
+              # Support for the hardware counter for the `mpls tunnel` feature.
               mpls_tunnel: <bool; default=True>

-              # Supportability of the hardware counter for the `multicast` feature.
+              # Support for the hardware counter for the `multicast` feature.
               multicast: <bool; default=True>

-              # Supportability of the hardware counter for the `nexthop` feature.
+              # Support for the hardware counter for the `nexthop` feature.
               nexthop: <bool; default=True>

-              # Supportability of the hardware counter for the `pbr` feature.
+              # Support for the hardware counter for the `pbr` feature.
               pbr: <bool; default=True>

-              # Supportability of the hardware counter for the `pdp` feature.
+              # Support for the hardware counter for the `pdp` feature.
               pdp: <bool; default=True>

-              # Supportability of the hardware counter for the `policing interface` feature.
+              # Support for the hardware counter for the `policing interface` feature.
               policing_interface: <bool; default=True>

-              # Supportability of the hardware counter for the `qos` feature.
+              # Support for the hardware counter for the `qos` feature.
               qos: <bool; default=True>

-              # Supportability of the hardware counter for the `qos dual-rate-policer` feature.
+              # Support for the hardware counter for the `qos dual-rate-policer` feature.
               qos_dual_rate_policer: <bool; default=True>

-              # Supportability of the hardware counter for the `route` feature.
+              # Support for the hardware counter for the `route` feature.
               route: <bool; default=True>

-              # Supportability of the hardware counter for the `routed-port` feature.
+              # Support for the hardware counter for the `routed-port` feature.
               routed_port: <bool; default=True>

-              # Supportability of the hardware counter for the `segment-security` feature.
+              # Support for the hardware counter for the `segment-security` feature.
               segment_security: <bool; default=True>

-              # Supportability of the hardware counter for the `subinterface` feature.
+              # Support for the hardware counter for the `subinterface` feature.
               subinterface: <bool; default=True>

-              # Supportability of the hardware counter for the `tapagg` feature.
+              # Support for the hardware counter for the `tapagg` feature.
               tapagg: <bool; default=True>

-              # Supportability of the hardware counter for the `traffic-class` feature.
+              # Support for the hardware counter for the `traffic-class` feature.
               traffic_class: <bool; default=True>

-              # Supportability of the hardware counter for the `traffic-policy` feature.
+              # Support for the hardware counter for the `traffic-policy` feature.
               traffic_policy: <bool; default=True>

-              # Supportability of the hardware counter for the `vlan` feature.
+              # Support for the hardware counter for the `vlan` feature.
               vlan: <bool; default=True>

-              # Supportability of the hardware counter for the `vlan-interface` feature.
+              # Support for the hardware counter for the `vlan-interface` feature.
               vlan_interface: <bool; default=True>

-              # Supportability of the hardware counter for the `vni decap` feature.
+              # Support for the hardware counter for the `vni decap` feature.
               vni_decap: <bool; default=True>

-              # Supportability of the hardware counter for the `vni encap` feature.
+              # Support for the hardware counter for the `vni encap` feature.
               vni_encap: <bool; default=True>

-              # Supportability of the hardware counter for the `vtep decap` feature.
+              # Support for the hardware counter for the `vtep decap` feature.
               vtep_decap: <bool; default=True>

-              # Supportability of the hardware counter for the `vtep encap` feature.
+              # Support for the hardware counter for the `vtep encap` feature.
               vtep_encap: <bool; default=True>

           # Support for configurable speeds per speed-group.